lippertmarkus/terraform-azurerm-k8s-calico-windows/README.md

 kubectl apply -f https://raw.githubusercontent.com/lippertmarkus/terraform-azurerm-k8s-calico-windows/master/example_workloads/win-webserver.yml
 ```

-You can also follow the [blog post](TODO) (coming soon) to see how network policies work with Calico.
+You can also follow the [blog post](https://lippertmarkus.com/2020/09/12/k8s-calico-windows/#creating-network-policies) to see how network policies work with Calico.